graevy/quatloo/content/posts/internet.md

 # TOR/VPNs and the darkweb

 [The Onion Router](https://www.torproject.org/download/) bounces your connection around dozens of different anonymous nodes before reaching an endpoint.
-This is a [generally](https://web.archive.org/web/20220821150904/https://arstechnica.com/information-technology/2013/09/majority-of-tor-crypto-keys-could-be-broken-by-nsa-researcher-says/) ["secure"](https://web.archive.org/web/20230122181201/https://gizmodo.com/fbi-tor-ip-address-muhammed-momtaz-al-azhari-isis-1849975153) way to access the internet, but is slow.
+This is a [generally](https://web.archive.org/web/20220821150904/https://arstechnica.com/information-technology/2013/09/majority-of-tor-crypto-keys-could-be-broken-by-nsa-researcher-says/) [secure](https://web.archive.org/web/20230122181201/https://gizmodo.com/fbi-tor-ip-address-muhammed-momtaz-al-azhari-isis-1849975153) way to access the internet, but is slow.
 Make sure you [properly configure](https://tb-manual.torproject.org/running-tor-browser/) TOR.
 [Tails](https://tails.boum.org/) is a portable linux distribution that pre-configures TOR, if you're both knowledgeable and paranoid.

 VPNs are a node between user and endpoint.
-This means you connect to a website through a middleman, called a proxy, so that the website can only see the proxy.
+This means you connect to a website through a middleman, so that the website can't see your IP.
 The proxy can sell your [valuable](https://web.archive.org/web/20230224200913/https://www.statista.com/topics/1464/big-data/#topicOverview) data, which they as middlemen can neatly package, and any VPN service with an ad budget is almost certainly doing that to remain competitive.
 Off the top of my head, PrivateInternetAccess & NordVPN also explicitly cooperate with states.
 [Mullvad](https://mullvad.net/en/) is a frequently recommended vpn service.

 Darknet markets come and go all the time.
 At the moment, https://darknet.markets/ has a lot of links.
 You can only use these links in a TOR browser.
 Monero is the current anonymous cryptocurrency of choice.

 # Piracy